pywkm/fibo-rest/README.md

 ### Simple project presenting microservices-like approach to calculating Fibonacci sequences.

-As an example of any time consuming task that can be modeled in a such way.
+As an example of any time-consuming task that can be modeled in a such way.

 ## Usage